Mineral exploration values

 Exploration spending by mineral, including critical minerals

-Ontario is well-positioned to be a global supplier of critical minerals with its vast supply of minerals, processing capabilities and world-class mining supply and services sector.
+Ontario is well-positioned to be a global supplier of critical minerals with our vast supply of minerals, processing capabilities and world-class mining supply and services sector.

 MineralExploration spending ($ million)Percentage (%)

-Note: Data has been aggregated to preserve confidentiality, numbers may not add up due to rounding.
+Note: data was aggregated to preserve confidentiality, numbers may not add up due to rounding.

 Source: Natural Resources Canada